 To draw the structure we go to Geometry tab.
-We start from drawing the transmission line inside filled with air.
-We need to draw only the inside of the structure (the surrounding medium is metal), thus we start from the air block, which stands for the transmission line inside.
+We start from drawing the transmission line inside.
+Firstly, the part filled with air is drawn.
+We need to draw only the inside of the structure (the surrounding medium is metal), thus we start from the air block, which stands for the first part of the transmission line inside.
 To draw the transmission line we press Create a Box button in the Primitives section and a dialogue appears.

 From the Medium combo box we choose air.
-Now we can proceed to setting the transmission line dimensions according to the picture above.
+Now we can proceed to setting the dimensions of the air filled part according to the picture above.
 With Position set to (0,0,0) the transmission line will be drawn so that its lower right corner is placed at this coordinates.
-After pressing OK button the transmission line object appears in the project.
+After pressing OK button the air filled part appears in the project.